LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 2. This API requires authorization using API key or via login.

 	* [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.
-The key is availbale under the Data section.
+The key is available under the Data section.

 {:start="3"}
 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou).